 About Daniel Kishi

-Daniel Kishi is associate editor of The American Conservative.
+Daniel Kishi is a former associate editor of The American Conservative.

 Oren Cass’s productive pluralism is a necessary first step towards restoring the dignity of work and family life.

 Reflecting national trends, our cities are forming two tiers, self-sorting into haves and have-nots.

 The death of the newspaper industry is being hastened by those who want to profit off of it.

 A conversation with Tim Wu about his new book on modern monopolies and their real threat to democracy.

 The tech giant decides to build in the most predictable places imaginable, after taking the rest of us for a ride.

 Published 40 years ago, Bork’s book on antitrust law fundamentally changed America’s economy for the worse.

 Its algorithms allowed clickbait to smother valuable local coverage.

 Amazon, Facebook and Google: The new robber barons?